 The PPS approved two private vehicular access easements that extend into the site from Ritchie Marlboro Road.
-The first access easement extends west from a proposed entrance along Ritchie Marlboro Road along the common boundary line for Lots 1 and 2.
-The second access easement extends southwest from a proposed entrance along Ritchie Marlboro Road into Lot 4.
-The two easements were approved pursuant to Section 24-128(b)(9) of the Subdivision Regulations and must be reflected on the plan and provide a connection to Old Marlboro Pike within an easement to be reflected on the DSP.
+The first access easement extends west from an entrance herein approved along Ritchie Marlboro Road along the common boundary line for Lots 1 and 2.
+The second access easement extends southwest from an entrance herein approved along Ritchie Marlboro Road into Lot 4.
+The two easements were approved pursuant to Section 24-128(b)(9) of the Subdivision Regulations and shall by conditions of this approval, be reflected on the plan and provide a connection to Old Marlboro Pike within an easement to be reflected on the DSP.
 The easement location can be reflected on site with an indication for the location of the connections based in concept on the PPS to ensure that the main access for both pedestrians and vehicles is not a circuitous route through the site.